Brief Description

 Features of The Peterborough Cemetery include paths, walks, lawns and a wide range of specimen trees.

 The cemetery was laid out on a series of rectangular spaces connected by a central broad road from the two lodges on the eastern boundary.
 This separated the consecrated from the non-Conformist portions, and either side of this road two chapels were built—a Church of England Mortuary Chapel and a Non-Conformist Mortuary Chapel.
 These were joined by an arch over the road which was surmounted by a spire.
 The burial areas are divided by walks planted with a wide range of trees—limes, yews, hollies, evergreen oaks, weeping ash, Monterey pine and sycamores.
 The gravestones are on raised plots along the western boundary.
-Sadly, the chapels were demolished in 1960.- Features
+Sadly, the chapels were demolished in 1960.

 - Chapel